For the Press

 Gretchen Rubin is represented by WME (Nancy Josephson, Sylvie Rabineau)

-Gretchen Rubin has been interviewed and seen on the Today Show, CBS Sunday Morning, Hoda & Kathy Lee, The Talk, and by Oprah on the OWN.
-Additionally, She has appeared in press ranging from Parade Magazine, the New York Times, Red Magazine, WSJ Law Blog, and much more.
-Below are some selections of Gretchen Rubin in the press.
+Gretchen Rubin has done extensive television appearances, including outlets such as the Today show, CBS Sunday Morning and CBS This Morning, Hoda & Kathy Lee, The Talk, and Oprah’s Super Soul Sunday.
+Print press includes the New York Times, the Wall Street Journal, the Washington Post, Parade magazine (cover story), Red Magazine, WSJ Law Blog, and many more.
+Below are some selections about Gretchen Rubin.

 Headshots and Images